itacyldev/QGIS-crtchk/README.md

 ``` python
 import qgis; print(qgis)
 ```

 ## Local deployment

 The script `scripts\deploy.bat` (run from root folder) installs the plugin in your local QGIS installation.
-To use this plugin you first must to configure an environ varible with the location of your QGIS profile:
+To use this plugin you first must configure an environment variable with the location of your QGIS profile:

 `QGIS_PROFILE_HOME=C:/Users/<your_username>/AppData/Roaming/QGIS/QGIS3/profiles/default